 Increasing access to digital media technologies is enabling women from some of the remote regions of the world to organize across borders, obtain vital development information, and generate new solutions to the planet's most pressing problems.
 World Pulse Founder, Jensine Larsen, shares her personal journey designing an interactive global media enterprise uniting women from over 190 nations, and the big lessons learned along the way.

 The creative industry has always embraced new technologies and materials as a source of inspiration for innovation.
 We are at junction where we as a society and business are drowning in vast amounts of data.
 Making sense of all that data and using it meaningfully is one side of the coin.
 Being able to harness the data explosion as a raw material for new and innovative products and services is the other side.
 Vinay's talk will focus on how the data can become a raw material for new product innovation spread across furniture, web apps and business solutions.
-Vinay will show examples of the various approaches in the fusion of algorithms, sensors networks and apps that enable this new paradigm.

 In the world of Big Data, data visualisation is becoming more and more important.
 Richard will show you why solid design principles, great libraries, and firm grasp of code are at what's needed for showing data in a way that's intriguing and valuable.